-Gitflow is fairly popular branching strategy for teams using git and is closely related to feature branching.
-It is typically used by teams who ship software to customers in versioned released rather than hosting and deploying themselves.
+Gitflow is a fairly popular branching strategy for teams using git and is closely related to feature branching.
+It is typically used by teams who ship software to customers in versioned releases rather than hosting and deploying themselves.

 In feature branching there is one main branch, typically master, and feature branch is created from the latest commit from the main branch and merged back into the main branch when work is completed.

 Gitflow differs from feature branching because there are two important branches: master and develop.
 In Gitflow a feature branch is created from and merged back into the develop branch instead of master.
 When the team wants to release they merge the develop branch into master.